lezaz/lezaz/_posts/2014-05-18-sharing-the-love.md

 ---
-layout: blog
+layout: post
 title: "A little bit of history - sharing the love"
-permalink: blog/sharing-the-love
+date: 2014-05-18
+categories: general
+author_name : Aristeides Stathopoulos
+author_url : /about
+author_avatar: aristath
+show_avatar : false
+feature_image: og5Zcr5KQ6Kp6xUyjUUl_IMG_7101.jpg
+show_related_posts: false
 ---

 With this article I'll be sharing some more info about myself and launch this blog.